adorsys/xs2a/README.md

 For more information, advice for your XS2A implementation project or if your use case requires more time to adapt this change, please contact us at psd2@adorsys.com.

-For additional details please see the section “FAQ on Licensing Change”.
+For additional details please see the section [FAQ on Licensing Change](https://github.com/adorsys/xs2a#faq-on-licensing-change).

 ## What is it